blurstudio/hab/README.md

 config for project_a, the default config will be used.

 The config system has an inheritance system that follows a tree structure.
-If a property is `NotSet` on the chosen config and the config has inherit enabled the closest parent with that property set will be used.
-If the root of the tree has inherit enabled, and the property still is `NotSet`, then the `default` tree will be checked.
+If a property is `hab.NotSet` on the chosen config and the config has inherit enabled the closest parent with that property set will be used.
+If the root of the tree has inherit enabled, and the property still is `hab.NotSet`, then the `default` tree will be checked.

 When the default tree is checked when resolving inheritance, some special rules for matching contexts are applied.
 It will attempt to find the most specific context defined